 -

-What are SharePoint branding templates and why are they important?
+What are SharePoint branding templates?

 -

-How can department-specific templates improve adoption?
+How do department-specific templates improve adoption?

 -

-- Rollout: Roll out your templates to all departments.
+- Roll out templates enterprise-wide

 -